GDG-Pune/gdgpune_devfest/data/faq.md

 ### I registered on [meetup.com](https://meetup.com/).
 Is that valid as a ticket?

-No, the only valid tickets for DevFest are the confirmation mail send from GDG Pune team.
+No, the only valid tickets for DevFest are the confirmation mail sent from GDG Pune team.

 ### Registration Terms & Conditions